koiic/favorite-things/README.md

     for the frontend
-        I used ESLINT folling the airbnb configuration style guide
+        I used ESLINT following the airbnb configuration style guide

 - Entity Relation diagram